 In this tutorial I will show you how to display your recent blog posts in your WordPress theme in a news ticker style format using the jQuery news ticker script.
 If you want to link to external RSS feed(s) try this tutorial.
 If you want to add a news ticker to a website that doesn’t use WordPress primarily but features a WordPress powered blog section then try this tutorial.

-Primarily the focus on this tutorial is to display your cached tweets for 2 users using PHP and OAuth on your website.
-We will be accessing the secure Twitter 1.1 API with PHP by parsing both json files and merging them into a single file to cache and store on your server.
-This is a follow up from Display Your Cached Tweets Using PHP and OAuth which is recommended for a single twitter user.
+Primarily the focus of this tutorial is to display your cached tweets for 2 users using PHP and OAuth on your website.
+We will be accessing the secure Twitter 1.1 API with PHP by parsing both JSON files and merging them into a single file to cache and store on your server.
+This is a follow up from Display Your Cached Tweets Using PHP and OAuth which is recommended for a single Twitter user.

 Primarily the focus on this tutorial is to display your cached tweets using PHP and OAuth on your website.
 We will be accessing the secure Twitter 1.1 API with PHP by parsing and caching the Json file to store on your server.
 It may seem a lot of code just to display your latest tweets on your website but the benefits are that you can style it to your own taste with a little CSS and caching the Json file will not add extra load on the Twitter API.
 For WordPress users you should use WordPress – Display your Cached Tweets using PHP and OAuth or my new plugin.